-What exactly is a Location Code common language (CLLI Code)?
+What exactly is a CLLI Code?

-A CLLI code is an 11-character, standardized, geographic identifier that uniquely identifies the geographic location of places and certain functional categories of equipment unique to the telecommunications industry.
+CLLI Code is an 11-character, standardized, geographic identifier that uniquely identifies the geographic location of places and certain functional categories of equipment unique to the telecommunications industry.

-All valid CLLI codes are created, updated and maintained in the Central Location Online Entry System (CLONES) database.
+All valid CLLI Codes are created, updated and maintained in the Central Location Online Entry System (CLONES) database.